tldr-pages/tldr/pages/common/pueue-log.md

 # pueue log

-> Display the log output tasks.
+> Display the log output of 1 or more tasks.
 > See also: `pueue status`.
 > More information: <https://github.com/Nukesor/pueue>.